ptorrsmith/sup/README.md

 ## DB (Server Side).
 NoSQL could be useful for MVP, but a bit of a stretch
-  There could be several tables for MVP
+  There could be at least four tables for MVP (actually three if we exclude users for MVP, i.e. no Auth yet)
   * services  // this is what shows on the map, has service qty/count
+  * service_type // for service classification, icon type (className)
-  * service_provider  // they provide the service, have phone numbers etc
+  * providers  // they provide the service, have phone numbers etc
   * users (supplier and admin)

 ### Users